 Through consultation with the Governor's Office, the OPI captured recommendations within four categories: Promoting local control and flexibility; funding considerations for all students; building a robust data system; and focusing on sustainability as a critical component of success.
-The OPI also received letters of support from Montana congressional members (See Attachment 5).
+After the consultation, the OPI received a letter of support from the Governor (See Attachment 5).
+Letters of support from Montana delegates are also included in Attachment 5.